PianoAxioms/Numerical-Methods-Kuramoto-Delay-Oscillators/README.md

 The script for generating Figure 2 can be found in the notebook file ```eig_script.ipynb```.
 The script utilizes the data set \data\Fig2_dataset.

 ## Figure 3-6 (generating arrays)

 Computation of the solution arrays is done in the notebook file ```comp_script.ipynb```.
 All relevant arrays are exported as .gz files.

 ## Figure 3, 5 plots

 These figures use a single solution instance for each plot, and are done in the notebook file ```fig_script_single.ipynb```.
 Edit the 'dataset_name' to the folder containing the relevant arrays.
+The folders containing the arrays used to generate the figures are found in \data\Fig3_dataset and \data\Fig5_dataset.

 ## Figure 4, 6 plots

 These figures use a many solution instances with varying parameter values for each plot, and are done in the notebook file ```fig_script_multiple.ipynb```.
 Edit the 'dataset_name' to the folder containing the relevant arrays.
+The folders containing the arrays used to generate the figures are found in \data\Fig4_dataset and \data\Fig6_dataset.